dvreeze/confused-scala/README.rst

     eu.cdevreeze.tqa::tqa:0.10.0

-It is also possible to install the tool as described in `Coursier install`_, using the `channel`_ of the tool.
+It is also possible to install the tool as described in `Coursier install`_, using the `application descriptor`_ of the tool.

 In a Maven build, we could easily circumvent the above-mentioned chicken-eff problem.
 In the build flow, we would first do::